 Saarland and Bremen: Investments now possible thanks to the debt brake!

-effects on the municipalities
+Impact on municipalities

 A look into the future